STATEMENT OF NEED

 i3 Health is accredited with distinction as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

 A maximum of 1.0 contact hour may be earned by learners who successfully complete this continuing nursing education activity.
+This activity has been approved for 0.9 contact hours of pharmacotherapy credit for Advanced Practice Registered Nurses.

 Provider approved by the California Board of Registered Nursing, Provider Number 15824, for 1.0 contact hour.